AeonAir portable air conditioner blinking red light: What to do

-You should know what to do when your AeonAir portable air conditioner is showing a blinking red light, which indicates that the internal tank needs to be drained.
+When your AeonAir portable air conditioner is showing a blinking red light, it typically indicates that the internal tank needs to be drained.

 Portable air conditioners work by using refrigerant and coils, which cool down the air and allow moisture to condensate and accumulate.